iHapiW/LCT-Listener/README.md

 *Note that if the Target is not in the Local Network, You should Handle the "Port Forwarding" Operations.*

 Then Install Required Packages by `npm install`, so you can start listener by `node app.js` command.<br/>
-And You can go ahead and beautify Recieved JSON with whatever tool that you want, but the simple way that i use is :
+And You can go ahead and beautify Received JSON with whatever tool that you want, but the simple way that i use is :
 ```
 python3 -m json.tool JSONFILE
 ```